PatilShreyas/NotyKT/noty-api/README.md

 Noty backend _REST API_ is built with Ktor framework with PostgreSQL as database and deployed on the [Railway](https://railway.app).

-Currently this API is deployed on _`https://notykt-production.up.railway.app` (Also, points to `https://notykt-api.shreyaspatil.dev/`)_.
+Currently this API is deployed on _`https://notykt-production.up.railway.app`.
 You can try it 😃.

 [📄 _**Visit the documentation of this project**_](https://patilshreyas.github.io/NotyKT/) to get more information in detail.